OSGeo/grass/doc/development/submitting/general.md

 ## Naming Conventions

-Have a look at [source:grass/trunk/INSTALL](https://trac.osgeo.org/grass/browser/grass/trunk/INSTALL)
+Have a look at the [INSTALL](https://github.com/OSGeo/grass/blob/main/INSTALL.md) file.

-For consistency, use `README` rather than `README.txt` for any `README` files.
+For consistency, use `README.md` rather than `README.txt` for any `README` files.

 ### Variables